Andover station (MBTA): Restored service

 The MBTA purchased most of the B&M commuter assets, including the Western Route, on December 27, 1976.
 Planning began in 1978 for restoration of Haverhill service using the Merrimack Valley Regional Transit Authority as a funding intermediary.
 Haverhill Line service returned on December 17, 1979, including the resumption of the Lawrence stop.
 In January 1989, the MBTA allocated $770,000 for new parking lots and accessible mini-high platforms at Ballardvale and Andover.
 The platforms at the two stations were constructed in 1992.
 MBTA passengers board from a single platform behind the former freight house.
 Both the former station and former freight house have been repurposed for commercial use.
 A second track was built through the station in 2015–2017.
 The originally-planned second MBTA platform was not built; by 2022, the second track was largely used for idling freight trains.

+In August 2026, the MBTA received a $139.6 million grant from the Federal Railroad Administration to add 6.8 miles of double track between Reading and Andover.
+The project will include reconstruction of Andover and three other stations with accessible mini-high platforms.
+Construction at Andover was expected to take place in 2028 and 2029.